OWASP/www-chapter-athens/tab_nextevent.md

 Please follow OWASP Athens on social Media(Links will be here soon) or join our [Mailing List](https://groups.google.com/a/owasp.org/forum/#!forum/athens-chapter) to be notified as soon as the next event date & location is announced

 ---
-OWASP Athenss Chapter upcoming events can be found on Meetup:
+OWASP Athens Chapter upcoming events can be found on Meetup:

 [https://www.meetup.com/OWASP-Athens/](https://www.meetup.com/OWASP-Athens/)